 How do we diagnose a Brain tumor?

 Magnetic resonance imaging, or MRI, is probably the most common and useful tool for diagnosing and following brain tumors.
 MRI uses a powerful magnetic field to produce images of the brain.
 MRI does not use or produce radiation and therefore is not associated with radiation risks or effects.
-Ultrasound also does not produce radiation and instead uses high frequency soundwaves to image the brain and surrounding structures.
-Special MRI tools known as MR perfusion and functional MRI are performed at some centers and are important for differentiating brain tumors from normal tissue or irradiated brain tissue.
+Ultrasound also does not produce radiation and instead uses high-frequency soundwaves to image the brain and surrounding structures.
+Special MRI tools are known as MR perfusion and functional MRI are performed at some centers and are important for differentiating brain tumors from normal tissue or irradiated brain tissue.